Bryvn01/EasyCart/ENHANCED_PRODUCT_API_GUIDE.md

 ## 🎓 Best Practices

-1. **Always upload images first**, then use URLs in product creation
+1. **You can either upload images or use image URLs** in product creation and update.
+Only one is required per image.
 2. **Use SKU for inventory tracking** instead of just IDs
 3. **Set appropriate lowStockThreshold** for each product
 4. **Use tags for better searchability**